Nazaré, Portugal: Surfing

+In August 2012, a rogue wave killed a 5 year old British girl and her grandfather walking along Salgado Beach.

-There has been a marked increase in visitors to popular viewing points for surfing competitions, such as the lighthouse at the Fort of São Miguel Arcanjo, which has seen numbers increase from 80,000 visitors in 2015 to 174,000 in 2017.
+There has been a marked increase in visitors to viewing points for surfing competitions, such as the lighthouse at the Fort of São Miguel Arcanjo, which has seen numbers increase from 80,000 visitors in 2015 to 174,000 in 2017.

+On 11 February 2020, Brazilian big-wave surfer Maya Gabeira surfed a wave of 22.4 meters (74 feet).

-On January 5th, 2023, Brazilian professional surfer Márcio Freire died whilst practicing tow-in surfing.
+On 5 January 2023, Brazilian professional surfer Márcio Freire died whilst practicing tow-in surfing.